jb-gy/BrightMind/README.md

 ### 1. Upload a Document
 - Click "Choose File" to upload a PDF, DOCX, or TXT file
 - The AI will analyze the content and extract characters, key concepts, and reading level
+- Document layout is automatically processed for optimal reading experience

 ### 2. Configure Reading Settings
 - Click the Settings icon to customize:
   - Font size and line spacing
-  - Blur effects and highlighting
+  - Blur effects and highlighting intensity
   - Voice type and character selection
-  - Reading speed and focus mode
+  - Reading speed and focus mode preferences
+  - Visual theme and color schemes

 ### 3. Start Reading
 - Use arrow keys to navigate between lines
 - Press spacebar to play/pause audio
 - Press 'F' to toggle focus mode
 - Watch as keywords are highlighted and visualizations appear
+- Use auto-reader mode for hands-free progression

 ### 4. Track Progress
 - Monitor your reading progress in the sidebar
 - Earn achievements for consistent reading
 - View your blockchain-tracked milestones
+- Take notes and annotations as you read

 ## 🛠️ Configuration